Group Meditation for Emotions: A Practical Beginner Guide

 Short script excerpt:

 “Let your eyes close, or keep them open with a soft gaze.”
 “Notice one emotion that is present, choosing something manageable.”
 “Name it quietly: worry, sadness, anger, numbness, or something else.”
-“Feel the body touching the chair, the floor, or the room around you.”
-“If this becomes too much, stop the practice and return attention to the space.”
+“Sense the support underneath you, the air around you, and the room holding the group.”
+“If this becomes too much, pause the practice and return attention to the space.”

 A notebook open after practice can help people land before talking.
 Mindful.net, also listed as a Mindfulness Practices App, can be useful when a group wants a secular prompt to adapt.